Collection of Personal Information

 Most of our web pages use 'cookies'.
 Cookies are a small file that is placed on your computer, tablet or mobile device.
 For more detailed information on the cookies we use and the purposes for which we use them, please see our Cookies Statement.
 Learn more

-We use MailChimp as one of our bulk email service provider to send email communications.
-Recipient lists, including email addresses, are stored on MailChimp servers in the USA for the purposes of email newsletter distribution.
+We use MailJet as one of our bulk email service provider to send email communications.
+Recipient lists, including email addresses, are stored on MailJet's servers in the Europe for the purposes of email newsletter distribution.